How Does Credit Card Arbitration Work?

 Before writing your letter electing arbitration, look for a copy of the contractual agreement entered into between you and the creditor.
 Look in the dispute resolution part of the agreement for the provision on arbitration, particularly for the mention of JAMS.
 Make mention in the letter of this provision, and your election of arbitration via JAMS.
 Failure to make this specification could allow the creditor to initiate arbitration in AAA instead of JAMS, which is far better for the creditor than for you.
 Also, be sure to mention that, pursuant to the card member agreement, you are requesting the advance of fees to initiate arbitration.

 Under some agreements, the creditor is required to advance or pay your arbitration fees.
 Make mention of this in the election of arbitration letter, quoting the relevant text from the agreement.

 Note, do NOT send a copy of the agreement at this time.
 The longer you can keep the creditor from knowing which agreement you're referencing, the better.

-Should You Elect Arbitration if the Statue of Limitations Has Run?
+Should You Elect Arbitration if the Statue of Limitations Has Expired?